facts about the Maria Reyna Home:

 - Facility Description: The building consists of five well-maintained dormitories.

 - Education: The girls attend local public schools, where core academic subjects are taught.
 At the home, they may take workshops in sewing, embroidery, baking, computer literacy and other skills training courses.

-- Nutrition: The home provides nutritious meals each day, but there is always a need for food supplies.
+- Nutrition: The home provides nutritious meals to the girls each day.

 - Activities: Apart from completing their school assignments, the girls help with chores around the home, which include tending the fruit and vegetable gardens outside.
 The home also provides ample time for recreation and games.

 San Pedro Sula, Honduras’s industrial center and second-largest city, is no exception to these maladies.
-Here, founded in 1942 as a girls’ orphanage, the Maria Reyna Home cares for the area’s orphaned, abandoned or neglected children.
+Here, the Maria Reyna Home, which was founded in 1942 as a girls’ orphanage, cares for the area’s orphaned, abandoned or neglected children.
 The home serves as a safe haven, away from the slum housing, hunger, disease, crime and pollution that are all-too-tragic realities in this region.
 Through education and moral support, these deserving girls receive the opportunity to rise above the difficult socioeconomic circumstances from which they have come.